 Afzal khan hid a Katyar (dagger) in his coat and Shivaji wore armor underneath his clothes and carried a concealed Baghnakha (tiger claw) in one hand.

-Also men like Babaji Bhosale, Moropant Pingale were also placed with plenty of support to face the Adil Shahi troops both in hills and ravines of the neighboring areas.
+Also, men like Babaji Bhosale, and Moropant Pingale were also placed with plenty of support to face the Adil Shahi troops both in the hills and ravines of the neighboring areas.

 What happened next became history.
 Raje killed Afzal khan while his envoy killed Sayyad Banda.
 The whole incident happened very quickly.

 Soon after this Kanhoji Jedhe collided against the Habshi musketeers (1500 in number).
 On the orders of Raje, the Marathas who were placed around the vicinity of Pratapgad, Wai, etc came out and made a vehement charge on the invaders.

 Moropant Pingale with 5000 soldiers fought against the retreating troops of Afzal khan.
 Furthermore, 3000 troops of Afzal khan were killed while retreating from Wai towards Bijapur.

 Note: The Maratha army chased the retreating army on their way and captured 23 Adilshahi forts.
 Adilshahi forces lost their artillery, 65 elephants, 4000 horses, 1200 camels, etc.

 Invading armies lost their high-rank officers and the region from Panhala and Vishalgad was freed by the Marathas.
 This victory of young Shivaji Raje raised his status both politically and strategically.